12 Ways to Prep Your Home for Hurricane Season

 Prepare windows, doors, and garage doors

 If you live in an area susceptible to hurricanes then it’s best to prepare the home for those conditions with shutters.
 Brace your doors and secure your garage door, which has a likelihood of blowing away in a storm.
-Prepare for unexpected disasters like floods and fires by following these tips.

 Turn refrigerator and freezer to coldest setting